malhajri07/real-estate-CRM-project/replit.md

 - Updated property listing and detail pages with interactive photo browsing capabilities
 - System now exclusively displays in Arabic with proper RTL layout and Saudi market formatting

+**Filter System Improvements and UI Fixes (August 17, 2025):**
+- Applied custom background color #edf1ee to all filter sections for consistent branding
+- Enhanced filter dropdown visibility with improved contrast and styling
+- Fixed sidebar navigation duplication by removing redundant "/leads" entry
+- Resolved dropdown positioning issues by adding proper z-index values (z-50) to all SelectContent elements
+- Improved sidebar stability by increasing z-index to prevent interference with dropdown menus
+- Updated routing to use unified "/customers" path for potential customer management
+- Enhanced filter panel styling with subtle borders, shadows, and better typography

 ## External Dependencies

 ### Frontend Dependencies